‘I am like the crawfish and advance sideways’

 (Michel Foucault, 31st January 1979)

-This web site is devoted to Michel Foucault’s ideas on heterotopia.
+The site is devoted to Michel Foucault’s ideas on heterotopia.
 Foucault outlines the notion of heterotopia on three occasions between 1966-67.
 He attempts to explain certain principles and features of a range of cultural, institutional and discursive spaces that are somehow ‘different’: disturbing, intense, incompatible, contradictory and transforming.
 His thoughts about heterotopia are marginal and yet provoke interesting connections with his wider projects concerned with, for example, discipline, aesthetics and ethics.

 Foucault simply presents a few thumb-nail sketches which he never develops into a coherent idea.
 And yet his tantalisingly brief words on the subject have provoked a cottage industry of interpretations and applications from many disciplines and professions throughout the world.